uqudo-com/sample-app-web-javascript/vanillaJS/README.md

 ## Running the app

-run server localhost in this folder you can use live-server or another tools.
+run server localhost in this folder you can use live-server or another tool.

 ## Features